oracle/terraform-provider-oci/website/docs/d/multicloud_resource_anchors.html.markdown

 The following arguments are supported:

 * `compartment_id` - (Optional) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Multicloud base compartment or sub-compartment in which to list resources.
-A Multicloud base compartment is an Oracle Cloud Infrastructure compartment that maps to a subscription in a Cloud Service Provider (such as Azure, AWS, or Google Cloud).
+A Multicloud base compartment is an Oracle Cloud Infrastructure compartment that maps to a subscription in a cloud service provider (such as Azure or AWS).
 * `display_name` - (Optional) A filter to return only resources that match the given display name exactly.
-* `id` - (Optional) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the ResourceAnchor.
+* `id` - (Optional) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the resource anchor.
-* `is_compartment_id_in_subtree` - (Optional) Check the sub-compartments of a given compartmentId
+* `is_compartment_id_in_subtree` - (Optional) Check the sub-compartments of a given `compartmentId`.
 * `linked_compartment_id` - (Optional) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment linked to the resource.
-* `should_fetch_compartment_name` - (Optional) Whether to fetch and include the compartment name, setting this field to yes may introduce additional latency.
+* `should_fetch_compartment_name` - (Optional) Whether to fetch and include the compartment name.
+Setting this field to `true` might introduce additional latency.
 * `state` - (Optional) A filter to return only resources that match the given lifecycle state.
 The state value is case-insensitive.
 * `subscription_id` - (Optional) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Multicloud subscription in which to list resources.
-* `subscription_service_name` - (Optional) The subscription service name of the Cloud Service Provider.
+* `subscription_service_name` - (Optional) The cloud service provider.

 ## Attributes Reference